fandres51/fandres51/README.md

 In love with technology as a tool for problem-solving.

 \> My current stack (and learning): Flutter 📱, NextJS 💻, Firebase 🔥.
-\> Also like and use: Design Thinking 🤝, Figma ✏️, this site (Github).
+\> Also like and use: Design Thinking 🤝, Figma ✏️, this site (Github 🐈‍⬛).
 <!--
 ### Hi there 👋